OSU-CS290-F16/final-project-james-and-wavelet-final-project/README.md

 Known Bugs

   *  The custom profiles don't update in live time from the JSON.
 This is a known bug most likely to do with the asynchronus nature of our file system.
 This applies to the drop down menus in both Home (index) and Delete.
 Sorry.
   *  Deleting all elements/palettes of colors.json makes getIn[0] invalid, and it becomes impossible to write onto it apparently.
-Originally, we had if(remove != 0){
-+        delete colors[remove];
-+      }
-in server.js (in  app.get('/delete/:set', function(req,res,next), replacing line 59) to stop it from removing the element with key == 0, but removed it to fix some other bugs and didn't have time to re-add it before the deadline.
+Originally, we had if(remove != 0){delete colors[remove];} in server.js (in  app.get('/delete/:set', function(req,res,next), replacing line 59) to stop it from removing the element with key == 0, but removed it to fix some other bugs and didn't have time to re-add it before the deadline.
  *   Deleting a palette routes to non-existent page (/delete/{{key}}), since we used the path to determine which element to delete from colors.json.
 This means that every delete puts you in a 404 page, although aside from that it works as intended.